 Students should also be aware that some state/jurisdictional licensing bodies ask about the criminal record history of an applicant who is applying for social work licensure.
+Depending upon the circumstances, a student might not be able to get licensed to practice.
 Students are encouraged to consult their state's requirements for social work licensure.